Skip to main content

 Private Equipment Lenders With Forestry Experience

-This is the main path for challenged credit in Saskatchewan forestry.
+The main path for challenged credit in Saskatchewan forestry.
 Private equipment finance companies evaluate the whole picture — the machine, your revenue, your down payment, your Saskatchewan operating history, and the credit file.
-Approval timelines are often one to three business days, though specific turnaround depends on the lender and how complete your file is.
-Rates on Saskatchewan logging deals with challenged credit commonly land in the mid-teens and can push higher on tougher files.
-Down payments in the 20-30% range are common on challenged-credit Saskatchewan forestry files.
+Approval is often one to three business days depending on how complete your file is.
+Rates on challenged-credit forestry deals commonly land in the mid-teens and push higher on tougher files, with down payments in the 20–30 per cent range.
+Our broader bad credit equipment financing guide covers the mechanics, and our national bad credit logging guide covers forestry-specific considerations that apply across provinces.

 Captive Finance Programs